 Personal Information We Collect About You

-“Personal information” is information from which you or other individuals can be identified.
+“Personal information” is information relating to you or other individuals from which you or they can be identified.

 We collect several types of personal information from and about users of our Website, including information about: